 For example, how many times a day do you get sucked into a black hole scrolling through social media, browsing eBay or wading through websites?
 How many meetings do you have, and what are they for?

-Take a bit of time to map out what your day really looks like.
-There are several apps and plugins out there that can help you calculate – and manage – how long you spend on certain sites online, from QualityTime to Limitless and StayFocusd.
+Take a bit of time to map out what your day looks like.
+There are several apps and plugins out there that can help you calculate – and manage – how long you spend on specific sites online, from QualityTime to Limitless and StayFocusd.

 Take a look at your diary appointments, and don't be afraid to chart your day with pen and paper.
-Is there really nothing you can trim to pursue something that's important to you?
+Is there nothing you can trim to pursue something important to you?

 4. Don't be afraid to say no